esmBot/esmBot/docs/setup.md

 ```

 !!! tip
-    If you wish to update the bot to the latest version/commit at any time, just run `git pull` and `pnpm install`.
+    If you wish to update the bot to the latest version/commit at any time, run the following commands:
+    ```sh
+    git pull
+    pnpm install
+    pnpm build
+    ```

 ***